syncfusion-content/javascript-docs/js/RichTextEditor/Toolbar-Support.md

 ![](Toolbar-Support_images/Toolbar-Support_img1.png)

-The following image consists of formatted content by using the available toolbar items in **RTE** control.
+The following screenshot consists of formatted content by using the available toolbar items in **RTE** control.

 ![](Toolbar-Support_images/Toolbar-Support_img2.png)